 normal[source]

-Detector normal, fromed as the cross product: numpy.cross(self.zdhat, self.ydhat)
+Detector normal, formed as the cross product: torch.cross(self.zdhat, self.ydhat).

 pixel_coordinates[source]